waynegramlich/Fab/docs/FabJoins.md

 * Fastener WorkBench:
   The FreeCAD Fasteners workbench is used wherever possible.
 (This may not happen.)

-The basic class hierarchy is:
+The basic bottom up class hierarchy is:

-* FabFasten: A profile for a set of related hardware for using a fastener.
 * FabOption: A base class for the sub-classes immediately below:
   * FabHead: The fastener head definition along with counter sink/bore information.
   * FabWasher: washer that is attached on the fastener.
   * FabNut: A nut that threads onto the fastener.
+* FabFasten: A profile for a set of related hardware for using a fastener.
-* FabJoin: A specific instance of fastener that has a start and end point.
+* FabJoin: A specific instance of a FabBasten that has a start and end point.

 I addition the "public" classes listed immediately above.
 There are a number of "private" classes of the form `Fab_` that are used to implement everything.
 The interfaces to the classes are